nzlul03/ANN_horses_or_humans_predictions/README.md

 # Artificial Neural Networks for Horse or Human Prediction

-Coding assignments of the Advanced Machine Learning Courses (2022) - University of Indonesia
+Coding assignment of the Advanced Machine Learning Courses (2022) - University of Indonesia

 ## Dataset
 The dataset used in this assignment is from: https://www.tensorflow.org/datasets/catalog/horses_or_humans